horizontalsystems/blockchain-crypto-guides/fundamentals/5-unstoppable-basics.md

     Different blockchains provide varying level of privacy: when you transact in Bitcoin the level of privacy is higher than when compared to Ethereum.

     Certain non-custodial wallets may have additional features which increase the privacy on that specific blockchain.
-For instance, Unstoppable wallet app integrates certain instruments which make it significantly more difficult linking different blockchain transactions to a single entity.
+For instance, Unstoppable wallet app integrates features which make it significantly more difficult linking different Bitcoin transactions to a single entity.

 While many wallets brand themselves as non-custodial and peer to peer they may still have privacy risks.

-The most private wallet is the one which knows absolutely nothing about the user.
+The minimum privacy requirement for the user should be a wallet which knows absolutely nothing about its users.

 ### 8. Censorship-Resistance